pt2302-testorg/10.01-spring-2020-2/content/pages/assignments.md

 title: Assignments
 uid: ffa37a46-20f2-af2f-f24a-658af48d155b
 ---
 Weekly Writing Assignments
 --------------------------

-Each week starting the second week of class, students must answer each of the [study questions](/courses/10-01-ethics-for-engineers-spring-2020/pages/calendar) in a paragraph or so in the body of an email.
+Each week starting the second week of class, students must answer each of the {{% resource_link "74b4d366-8dbf-48ed-fdc4-e9a91a80390b" "study questions" %}} in a paragraph or so in the body of an email.
 These assignments are due each week at 11:59 pm the night before class.

 Requirements for Students Taking the Course for More than 6 Units
 -----------------------------------------------------------------